In the battle of AMD FreeSync vs G-Sync by Nvidia, which performs better?

 There you have it!
 A breakdown of FreeSync vs G-Sync monitors for gaming.
 It really comes down to finding the right fit for your setup and budget.
 While there is a lot to factor in, it’s true that both will take your gaming to the next level.
 Pick a side and stick with it!

-And if you still need help deciding on the perfect monitor, check out this guide for some of the best monitors of 2018.
+And if you still need help deciding on the perfect monitor, check out this guide for some of the best monitors of this year.

 Good luck with your decision, and happy gaming!